PhysiCell-Tools/python-loader/man/TUTORIAL_commandline.md

 ### &#x2728; pcdl\_plot\_timeseries

-Generate a timeseries plot and save it as a [jpeg](https://en.wikipedia.org/wiki/JPEG) file.
+Generate a time series plot and save it as a [jpeg](https://en.wikipedia.org/wiki/JPEG) file.

 The default plots outputs total cell count over time.
-However, this is a very powerfull command!
+However, this is a very powerful command!
-Below we generate a plot for:
+Below, we generate a plot for:
 + total cell count
 + cell count per cell\_type
 + mean oxygen concentration detected per cell\_type